ZSR3004/Cell-Tracking/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Step 1: Open Google Chrome or a supporting internet browser.

-&nbsp;&nbsp;&nbsp;&nbsp; Step 2: On the search web, type Github.com and press enter or follow this [link](https://github.com/)
+&nbsp;&nbsp;&nbsp;&nbsp; Step 2: On the search web, type Github.com and press enter or follow this [link](https://github.com/ZSR3004/Cell-Tracking/)

-&nbsp;&nbsp;&nbsp;&nbsp; - Note: You should have arrived at the GitHub homepage (this page will contain all of the files you need to download.)
+&nbsp;&nbsp;&nbsp;&nbsp; - Note: After step 2, you should have arrived at the GitHub homepage (this page will contain all of the files you need to download.)

-&nbsp;&nbsp;&nbsp;&nbsp; Step 3:
+&nbsp;&nbsp;&nbsp;&nbsp; Step 3: Click on the newest release, and download the attached package.

+&nbsp;&nbsp;&nbsp;&nbsp; - Note: Software should now be downloaded and ready to run.

 ##### 2. Upload video to software

+&nbsp;&nbsp;&nbsp;&nbsp; Step 1: Open the downloaded application.

+&nbsp;&nbsp;&nbsp;&nbsp; Step 2: On the main page, select "Upload Tiff Video."

+&nbsp;&nbsp;&nbsp;&nbsp; - Note: Two options should pop up.
+One will be navigating within the app to find your desired file, the other will be a drag and drop option.

+&nbsp;&nbsp;&nbsp;&nbsp; Step 3: If you decide to drag and drop, find your file on your computer, and drag it over to the upload box.
+If you decide to navigate within the app, click "upload from computer."
+This will direct you to your downloads.
+From there, select the desired video and click "open."

+&nbsp;&nbsp;&nbsp;&nbsp; Step 4: Click "next."

 ##### 3. Select desired output